bdjang/email-chart-builder/README.md

 ## Instructions

+1. Visit <a href="https://charts.email/" target="_blank">https://charts.email/</a>.
-1. Select a chart type from the drop down menu.
+2. Select a chart type from the drop down menu.
-2. Customize the bar colors, widths, and chart text using the input tools.
+3. Customize the bar colors, widths, and chart text using the input tools.
-3. When the chart is ready, click the button to generate and copy your HTML output code.
+4. When the chart is ready, click the button to generate and copy your HTML output code.
-4. Paste the chart code into your email template, make adjustments as needed, and test.
+5. Paste the chart code into your email template, make adjustments as needed, and test.